 Christmas spending can leave you with a financial hangover!
+Since Black Friday is just over a week and a half away, I am giving you three tips to keep in mind.
 Many people struggle with budgeting this time of year and tend to go overboard feeling the need to give to everyone.
-Keep your goals in mind and your cash flow in check by following Santa’s age-old advice of making a list and checking it twice.
+Keep your goals in mind and your cash flow in check by following Santa’s age-old advice of making a list and checking it twice!

-Don’t overspend on office gag gifts, Secret Santa and don’t feel compelled to buy gifts for everyone in your circle.
-Definitely heed Santa’s advice about that list!
+Don’t overspend on office gag gifts, Secret Santa, and don’t feel compelled to buy gifts for everyone in your circle.
+Definitely heed Santa’s advice about that list – check it twice!

 Don’t feel pressured to give beyond your means.
-Generosity is a great thing and should be encouraged.
+Generosity is amazing and should be encouraged.
 However, you should know in advance to which charities you want to send a monetary donation.